mbeccuti/Docker_and_Reproducibility/2019-Docker_and_Reproducibility_Torino_cra.md

 ### Fee
-The course includes a fee (**60 Euros**), covering 4 coffee breaks and 2 lunches, participants are expected to pay their own travel and hotel costs (if any).
+The course includes a fee of **60 Euros**, covering 4 coffee breaks and 2 lunches.
+Participants are expected to pay their own travel and hotel costs (if any).

 A maximum of **15** candidates will be selected based on their need for the course and their prerequisites as emerging from the application form.
 Priority will be given to candidates from ELIXIR-IIB member institutions (see the list at the bottom) and ELIXIR nodes.
 <br>